FemiOfficial/rockcontent-test/README.md

 ### Technical Decision
-Although, the reusable Like Feature component does not not handle Authentication, Authorization and other user management related features it is important to avoid spam on the Like Feature.
+Although, the reusable Like Feature component does not handle Authentication, Authorization and other user management related features it is important to avoid spam on the Like Feature.
 These is done as described below:

 * **Like Request Model:**